Category Archives: Oregon

 This is a wonderful ride, and the only reason it isn’t in the Best of the Best list is because it lacks any sort of wow factor: no awesome waterfall, grand vista, dramatic canyon, or awe-inspiring redwoods.
 Just really good riding through varied, pretty scenery.

 This ride passes through three very different ecosystems, all rewarding.
 The first stretch, from Indian Mary County Park to the Rogue River bridge/Grave Cree Bridge, is through the open, rocky Rogue River Canyon, which by the end leaves you clinging to the face of a steep rocky canyon wall.
 Very dramatic, very nice.
-Lower Graves Creek Rd/Wolf Creek Road, the second leg, is up and down and back and forth, narrower, tighter, through riparian woods and almost car-free.
+Lower Graves Creek Rd/Lower Wolf Creek Road, the second leg, is up and down and back and forth, narrower, tighter, through riparian woods and almost car-free.
 The third leg takes you on a classic “family” ride through sun-lit forests to the interesting ghost town of Golden.

 Continue reading